CrazyRedMachine/NostalgiaIO/README.md

 There are a lot of cool lightmodes available.
 You can set the mode either by sending a HID message (see `NostModeSwitch` executable/script), or by **holding service and pressing the leftmost piano key**.

-All modes (except rainbow modes) also have several color palettes available which can be switched either by `NostModeSwitch` or by **holding service and pressing the 2nd leftmost piano key**.
+All modes also have several color palettes available which can be switched either by `NostModeSwitch` or by **holding service and pressing the 2nd leftmost piano key**.

 Manual mode and palette switch (ie. using service + piano key button) are automatically saved to the Arduino EEPROM.

-Most modes also support HID messages and will keep lighting keys (it is disabled in Rainbow mode due to performance issues).
+Most modes also support HID messages and will keep lighting keys.

 ##### HID (with reactive fallback)